Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 }
 ```

-The function `createNft` logs the token mint URL and returns the created NFT object.
+The function `createNft` logs the token mint URL and returns the an `nft` object containing information about the newly created NFT.
 The NFT will be minted to the user set as the "Identity Driver" in the Metaplex instance.

 ### 6. Create NFT

 Now that we have set up the Metaplex instance and created helper functions for uploading metadata and creating NFTs, we can test these functions by creating an NFT.
 In the `main()` function, call the `uploadMetadata` function to upload the NFT data and get the URI for the metadata.
-Then, use the `createNft` function and the URI from the metadata to create an NFT.
+Then, use the `createNft` function and metadata URI to create an NFT.

 ```tsx
 async function main() {